 Some hermits are well suited to a life of seclusion, whereas others chafe against it and long for company.
 Whether they embrace solitude or long to escape it, the solitary life shapes their attitudes and ideals.
 A few are driven slightly mad by their years apart from society.

 You’ve made your living culling the creatures that go bump in the night.
 The denizens that make a road impassable or curse a tomb are where upon you stake your claim.
-Days of studying the beasts you stalk has lead you to understand their behaviors and quirks, as well as what tools are best suited to bringing them to heel.
+Days of studying the monsters you stalk has lead you to understand their behaviors and quirks, as well as what tools are best suited to bringing them to heel.

 You may hunt alone, as part of a team, or as representative of a large organization.
 No matter what, you do it relentlessly.